rekkyrosso/ampcast/README.md

 Navigate to http://localhost:8000 to run the app.

+You can optionally create a `.env` file ([example](https://github.com/rekkyrosso/ampcast/blob/main/.env.example)) to store API keys and other config options.

 ## Contributing

 I request that you only [open an issue](https://github.com/rekkyrosso/ampcast/issues) for submitting **bug reports**.

 Please use the [**Discussions**](https://github.com/rekkyrosso/ampcast/discussions) section on GitHub to send **feature requests**, questions, suggestions or any other feedback.

+There is also a [general discussion forum on reddit](https://www.reddit.com/r/ampcast).

 ## License